Best Southern Circuit Safaris In Tanzania

 Leopards are often spotted in Ruaha National Park.

-The ubiquitous palms dotting the landscapes of Selous Game Reserve.
+The ubiquitous palms dotting the landscapes of Nyerere National Park.

 But don’t let this put you off.
 The Selous is a magical place of lush landscapes dominated by the river and a chain of lakes that make for excellent wildlife watching.
 As a reserve rather than a national park, it allows walking safaris, boat trips and fly-camping, all contributing to that special sense of discovery and a true wilderness experience.

-One of the hundreds of crocodiles in Lake Nzerakera, Selous Game Reserve.
+One of the hundreds of crocodiles in Lake Nzerakera, Nyerere National Park.

 Discovering the smaller creatures of Tanzania’s Southern Circuit.